 To provide students with the knowledge, understanding, and skill to achieve career success, to be viable practitioners within their professional disciplines, and to be prepared for advanced graduate study.

 The Department of Communication provides the basic general studies communications courses required in all degree programs.
-In addition, the department offers a major in seven distinct areas: Advertising Communication, Broadcasting, Communication Studies, Journalism, and Public Relations and minors in Advertising Communication and Public Relations.
+In addition, the department offers a major in seven distinct areas: Broadcasting, Media Communications, Journalism, and Public Relations and a minor in Public Relations.